 Developed by MIT scientists, a new system could provide a low-cost source of drinking water for parched cities around the world while also cutting power plant operating costs.
-This as well can become a significant source of clean, safe drinking water for coastal cities where seawater is in much use to cool local power plants.
+This can also become a significant source of clean, safe drinking water for coastal cities where seawater is used to cool local power plants.

-Such a system is an initiative taken by a startup company called Infinite Cooling where scientists actually wanted to improve the effectiveness of haze gathering systems that are utilized as a part of numerous water-scarce coastal regions as a source of clean drinking water.
+Such a system is an initiative taken by a startup company called Infinite Cooling, where scientists actually wanted to improve the effectiveness of haze gathering systems that are utilized as part of numerous water-scarce coastal regions as a source of clean drinking water.

 The system working behind the concept is apparently way more simple.
-When the air that’s rich in fog is trapped with a gleam of charged particles that are known as ions, the water droplets contained in the fog are hence drawn toward a mesh of wires.
-The droplets are collected on that mesh and drained to a collecting pan making it fit to be reused in the power plant or sent to a city’s water supply system.
+When the air rich in fog is trapped with a gleam of charged particles known as ions, the water droplets in the fog are hence drawn toward a mesh of wires.
+The droplets are collected on that mesh and drained into a collecting pan, making it fit to be reused in the power plant or sent to a city’s water supply system.

 Such an invention last month won MIT’s $100K Entrepreneurship Competition.
-The proud co-founders of the company, Damak, and Varanasi visions to develop highly efficient water recovery system by capturing water droplets from both natural fog and plumes of industrial cooling towers.
+The proud co-founders of the company, Damak and Varanasi vision to develop a highly efficient water recovery system by capturing water droplets from natural fog and industrial cooling towers plumes.

 The team is now busy building a full-scale test version of their system to be placed on the cooling tower of MIT’s Central Utility Plant that provides most of the campus’ electricity, heating, and cooling.
 It is expected that all things will be set in place by the end of the summer and will undergo testing in the fall.
 The test will include trying variations of the mesh and its supporting structure.

-Fresh water recovery from power plants is the test version of the system and will not only “de-risk” the technology, but will also help the MIT campus improve its water footprint.
-Varanasi hopes to bring a better change in the environment.
+Freshwater recovery from power plants is the test version of the system and will not only “de-risk” the technology but will also help the MIT campus improve its water footprint.
+Varanasi hopes to bring a better chance in the environment.